bartificer/programming-by-stealth/docs/pbs87.md

 With the generator working we’re ready to build a UI around it.

 I chose to use a Bootstrap card to contain the UI as a nice little widget.
-I chose to have two buttons — one to generate the next value, and one to re-set the UI back to the start of the series.
+I chose to have two buttons — one to generate the next value, and one to reset the UI back to the start of the series.
 Between the two buttons I added a paragraph into which each number will be appended.
-Because this is a series I thought it was important to retain a running history of previous values rather than having a single number change each time the button is pushed.
+Because this is a series, I thought it was important to retain a running history of previous values rather than having a single number change each time the button is pushed.

-Given those requirements I came up with the following markup for the UI:
+Given those requirements, I came up with the following markup for the UI:

 ```html
 <div class="card">